How do I set up my company's master data in CleanCalculator?

 Hourly rate |

-The hourly rate is the price used when creating a new offer.
-You can always adjust the rate on the individual offer. |
+The hourly rate is the price used when creating a new quote.
+You can always adjust the rate on the individual quote. |

 Evening supplement per hour |

-Evening supplements are compensation given to employees for work done outside of normal working hours.
-Usually in the timeframe between 18:00 - 22:00 |
+Evening supplements are compensation given to employees for work done outside of normal working hours. |

 Night supplement per hour |

-Night supplements are compensation given to employees for work done outside of normal working hours, with a higher increase compared to evening supplements.
-Usually in the timeframe between 22:00 - 05:00 |
+Night supplements are compensation given to employees for work done outside of normal working hours, with a higher increase compared to evening supplements. |

 Sunday and public holiday supplements per hour |

-Sunday and public holiday supplements are compensation given to employees for work done on Sundays and on different public holidays. |
+Sunday and public holiday supplements are compensation given to employees for work done on Sundays and on public holidays. |

 Currency |

-Currency is a field used to inform about the currency used for the offer basis.
-The currency only gets displayed after the price.
-The currency is not used to calculate any price, and won't change any data if another currency is added. |
+Currency is a field used to decide the currency used for the quote basis.
+The currency only gets displayed along with the price.
+The currency is not used to calculate any price, and it will not change any data if another currency is added. |

 User-defined custom fields 1-10 |

-The custom fields "User-defined" are used to provide custom data, which you can also use to auto-fill on to any documents.
-The fields are not used for calculations but are used to display information regarding prices for additional work in addition to the original offer basis. |
+The custom fields "User-defined" are used to provide custom data, which you can also use to autofill on to any documents.
+The fields are not used for calculations but are used to display information regarding prices for additional work in addition to the original quote basis. |

 Employee cost per hour |

 Your employee costs are calculated based on your employee's hourly wage and their supplements per hour.
-This gives you a quick overview of the collective hourly costs of an employee, which are included in your total monthly expenses to ensure an optimal contribution margin for the offer basis. * The Employee cost per hour is calculated automatically and cannot be edited by you, which is why this point is not shown in the editing window. |
+This gives you a quick overview of the collective hourly costs of an employee, which are included in your total monthly expenses to ensure an optimal contribution margin for the quote basis.
+NOTE: The Employee cost per hour is calculated automatically and cannot be edited by you, which is why this point is not shown in the editing window. |

 Comments